jci-metasys/enuf/help/lookup.md

 *This is prelim documentation for desired state of enuf.*

 Lookup an enum set or a subset of members of an enum set.
-(Pronounced "enough").

 ## Synopsis